 When I took it out of the oven it looked bubbly and delicious.
 When I first had the idea for the pasta bake I honestly didn’t know how it was going to turn out.
 My family had even joked that they might be in neighbouring hospital beds if I gave everyone food poisoning, but it was genuinely so tasty.
 I’ve already insisted that I’m going to make it again!

 I’d like to say a huge thank you to Tenderstem® for giving me this opportunity and encouraging me to step outside my normal blogging bubble.
 It’s been great to try something different!
 If you’d like to try some other recipes with Tenderstem® then you can find loads more on their recipe page.
 I’ve got my eye on the pork meatball and roast squash one-pan bake!

 Let me know what you think of my recipe and let me know if you’d like to try it yourself.
 Have you tried Tenderstem® before?
 If not, has my cheesy pasta bake tempted you to give it a go?

-Tenderstem® provided me with a gift voucher to purchase the ingredients for my cheesy pasta bake however all views are 100% honest and my own.
+Tenderstem® gifted me a voucher to purchase the ingredients for my pasta bake in exchange for this post.